publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schI/m__us_usc_t15_s2629.md

     (1) a list of the testing required under [section 2603 of this title][/us/usc/t15/s2603] during the year for which the report is made and an estimate of the costs incurred during such year by the persons required to perform such tests;

-    (2) the number of notices received during such year under [section 2604 of this title][/us/usc/t15/s2604], the number of such notices received during such year under such section for chemical substances subject to a section 2603 rule, and a summary of any action taken during such year under [section 2604(g) of this title][/us/usc/t15/s2604/g];
+    (2) the number of notices received during such year under [section 2604 of this title][/us/usc/t15/s2604], the number of such notices received during such year under such section for chemical substances subject to a section 2603 rule, order, or consent agreement, and a summary of any action taken during such year under [section 2604(g) of this title][/us/usc/t15/s2604/g];

     (3) a list of rules issued during such year under [section 2605 of this title][/us/usc/t15/s2605];